About Animal Behavior Studies

 Learning Outside the Classroom

-The hallmark of F&M’s Animal Behavior Studies major is working side-by-side with our faculty, who are dedicated teachers and active researchers.
-You’ll find incredible opportunities to dive into research — including in our on-campus vivarium — to gain a deeper understanding and appreciation of the challenges of scientifically exploring the behaviors and minds of animals.
+Practice positive-reinforcement training concepts.
+Develop skills in husbandry and caretaking.
+Create, implement and evaluate noninvasive enrichment programs.
+Whether through our on-campus vivarium, an internship, or an independent or faculty-led research project, you’ll find incredible opportunities to convert theory into practice and gain a deeper understanding and appreciation of the challenges of scientifically exploring the behaviors and minds of animals.
 Your original research projects may lead to the presentation of your results at national and international professional conferences or even your co-authorship in journal publications.
-Learn more about how our students at F&M have extraordinary opportunities to engage in independent or faculty-led research.

 Off-Campus Study